 Check the refrigerant lines.

-An AC unit contains refrigerant inside the copper coils.
-It absorbs heat from the environment and provides refrigeration when combined with other components.
 The line sets include flare connections and joints that may have leaks.
-One of the most common methods to detect a leak is the bubble method.
+The bubble method is one of the most common methods to detect a leak.

 Test the air conditioning unit